-January 1, 2017.
+As of December 31, 2017, Wendy's had 504 franchised restaurants in 29 countries and territories other than the United States and Canada.
+Wendy's intends to grow its international business aggressively, yet responsibly.
 In addition to new market expansion, further development within existing markets will continue to be an important component of Wendy's international strategy over the coming years.
+In 2017, Wendy's grew its international business by 65 net new restaurants, breaking the 500 restaurant mark outside of the United States and Canada.
 Wendy's has granted development rights in certain countries and territories listed under Item 2 of this Form 10-K.